 I pretty much only drink one of few things.

 Water.
 This is mostly what I drink, which is about 16 cups a day.
 I try to have a water bottle on me at all times so I can drink.

 Protein shakes.
 I have two a day.
-They are mixed with water or home made almond milk (which is mostly water).
+They are mixed with water or home made cashew or almond milk (which is mostly water).

 Almond milk: Besides the shake, I might have 1 cup of almond milk.
 I make this myself.
 It’s quite simple.
 Get 16oz of raw almonds and soak them in 24oz of water overnight.
 Drain the water.
 Then blend them in 8 cups of water (I do this in two batches as my blender can’t handle it all at once), and strain the blended almonds in a nut bag.
 Add 1 teaspoon of sea salt and 1 teaspoon of vanilla extract.
 Now you have about 10 cups of rich creamy almond milk that has 60 calories per cup (2g carbs, 5g fat, 2g protein).
 Refrigerate and it should last about 4 days.